What’s an injunction and when to apply for one

 Important things to note about injunctions

-- Injunctions are sometimes applied for without notice (known legally as ex parte) being given to the people or entities which may be the subject of the order sought, or on notice, where notice is given and the defendants can contest the application.
+- On notice or without notice? – injunctions are sometimes applied for without notice (known legally as ex parte) being given to the people or entities which may be the subject of the order sought, or on notice, where notice is given and the defendants can contest the application.
 If applying without notice, the burden to satisfy the court will be even higher.

-- An injunction order is an equitable (discretionary) remedy.
+- Injunctions are a discretionary remedy – an injunction order is an equitable (discretionary) remedy.
 The judge will have wide discretion whether to make an order and on what terms, or to refuse to make an order.

-- Injunction orders are only usually given where there is clear urgency needed and a clear risk of significant damage to the applicant if no order is made.
+- An injunction application needs to be urgent – injunction orders are only usually given where there is clear urgency needed and a clear risk of significant damage to the applicant if no order is made.

 - Injunction orders are temporary – if you are served with an injunction order you can apply to set it aside or vary it and there will be a date fixed for further consideration by the court even if no application to set aside is made.

-- The evidence required to satisfy the court that an injunction is appropriate needs to be compelling.
+- Strong evidence is needed – the evidence required to satisfy the court that an injunction is appropriate needs to be compelling.
 Gathering and preparation of such evidence, including witness statements, is urgent work and injunction applications are typically very expensive.

-- The risk associated with seeking an injunction includes significant risk on legal costs.
+- Injunctions are expensive and high risk – the risk associated with seeking an injunction includes significant risk on legal costs.
 Not only will the legal fees associated with applying be high but there will also need to be an undertaking given on costs which relates to paying the opponents costs if the application does not succeed or is altered or overturned later.
 Consequently, for injunctions in commercial disputes, the potential benefit or importance of obtaining the order should be weighed up against the risk.

-- Applying for an injunction is high risk potential high reward.
+- An injunction application can end a dispute or claim quickly – applying for an injunction is high risk potential high reward.
 Obtaining an injunction order can be vital to protecting legal interests, money or assets from dissipation.
 An order can also often result in an early and decisive end to a legal dispute.
 If things do not work out, your opponent will almost certainly feel emboldened.

-- When applying for an injunction, it is essential to make full disclosure to the court.
+- Full and frank disclosure – when applying for an injunction, it is essential to make full disclosure to the court.
 If there is evidence or facts that do not fully support the application these must be disclosed as well as the strong evidence you have in support of the application.

 Legal situations where injunctions are applied for

-Some of the most common situations where an injunction application will be part of our advice to clients include:
+Some of the most common situations where an injunction application are applied for include:

-- Injunctions to prevent publication of defamatory material or to preserve being unlawfully breached.
+- Injunctions to prevent publication of defamatory material.

-- Search orders where there is a risk that evidence may be tampered with, destroyed or an attempt made to move assets
+- Search orders where there is a risk that evidence may be tampered with, destroyed or an attempt made to move the evidence or assets.

-- Injunctions in the employment context – where an employee may be in breach of restrictive covenants and non-competition obligations
+- Employment related injunctions – where an employee may be in breach of restrictive covenants and non-competition obligations

-- Applying for specific performance which applies most commonly in property transactions.
+- Property injunctions – to prevent sale of or dealing with a property or involving an application for specific performance which applies most commonly in property transactions.

 - Specific performance – an order requiring a party to perform a specific act.

-We have experts in all areas where injunctions may be applied for including employment law, IP law, fraud, family law and litigation.
+We have experts in all areas where injunctions may be applied for including employment law, IP law, fraud, family law, property and litigation.

 Please do get in contact for an initial discussion about your situation.